theobald-software/theobald-software.github.io/content/_en/xtract-universal/sap-queries/query-extraction-define.md

 You have to select a variant (see chapter [Apply Variants](./apply-variants)) or a value for the maximum number of rows (see chapter [Extraction Settings](./extraction-settings)).

+**Recommendation:**
+1. start by creating a [variant](https://help.sap.com/doc/erp2005_ehp_07/6.07/en-US/6b/98f75305610114e10000000a174cb4/frameset.htm), which you create and test in SAP GUI beforehand
+2. in the next step, you can use *Edit* [Entering select options](./select-options-entering)

+*In general, selection parameters overwrite the selected variant.
+This ensures that there are possible combinations for the selection.*